List of Jessica Jones characters: Luke Cage

 Luke Cage (portrayed by Mike Colter) is a man with superhuman strength and unbreakable skin, with a mysterious past that Jones encounters in the course of an investigation and who changes her life immensely.

 In November 2014, Lance Gross, Colter, and Cleo Anthony were in contention for the role of Luke Cage, which was envisioned as a recurring role in the series before headlining Marvel's Luke Cage.
 Colter was confirmed in the role the next month, having signed on for the series, and others, without reading any scripts, and being drawn to the series because of its opportunity to have character exploration, which he felt was lacking in the MCU films.
 He put on 30 lb of muscle for the role.
 Rosenberg noted that because Cage has his own series to explore who he is, she represents him as "a man of few words" rather than trying to say anything about who he is in particular.
 Colter was pleased and surprised that the audience "got" the character, as Luke "was a man of few words and a lot of subtext," which "was refreshing because we were going for this character in a way that said little but spoke volumes because of their past history together.
 I felt people got the subtleties."
 When Loeb described the character to Colter, he said "that Luke doesn't have to try hard at anything.
 It just happens."
 This helped Colter form the character, along with using his opposite personal experience of having to work hard for everything.
 Colter also credited Rosenberg and S. J. Clarkson with helping him "get on the right track" with the character in the early episodes.
 Maslansky felt that Cage was also someone "who wears his clothing like an armor," with his wardrobe consisting of T-shirts, jeans, leather jackets or an army jacket.

 Colter described the character as "a neighborhood hero, very much linked to New York and Jessica Jones.
 [He] is a darker, grittier, more tangible character than Iron Man or Thor.
 He likes to keep things close to his chest, operate on the hush-hush.
 He has these abilities but he's not sure how and when to use them."
 Loeb said the character "is important to the show, and he is certainly important to the story of Jessica Jones and who she is.
 It would not be Jessica Jones unless you at least understood how Luke affected her life and where she is."
 He also added that the series sees Luke Cage "not quite in the middle, but in the early part of the middle" of his story, and that Luke Cage allows Marvel to "tell a great deal of story that happens before, and a great deal of story that happens afterwards."

+Colter reprised the role in the second season finale of Daredevil: Born Again (2026), and is set to return in its third season (2027).